EU seeks fines against Poland in judicial independence row | DW | 07.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The EU wants Poland to be fined over new laws it believes undermine the country judiciary.
+The EU wants Poland to be fined over new laws it believes undermine the country's judiciary.
 European lawmakers say the punitive measures must be in place until there is compliance.

-The European Union has asked the European Court of Justice to prepare financial penalties for Poland

-The European Union wants the Europe’s top court to fine Poland in a spat over judicial independence.
+The European Union wants Europe's top court to fine Poland in a spat over judicial independence.

 The European Commission said on Tuesday that it had asked the European Court of Justice (ECJ) to impose financial penalties on Warsaw, to ensure compliance.